© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 250m ENE of Belmont House is a scheduled monument protected by Historic England under reference 1013506.
 View the official record →

-The Romano-British farmstead situated 250 metres east-north-east of Belmont House in Cumberland is a settlement site dating to the Roman period of British history.
+The Romano-British farmstead located 250 metres east-north-east of Belmont House is a settlement site dating to the Roman period in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013506.

 Romano-British farmstead 250m ENE of Belmont House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013506.